Who do I call if I have questions?

-No. You are responsible for obtaining authorization (if the health plan requires it for the service) and billing the KanCare health plan the member is enrolled in.
+No. You are responsible for obtaining authorization (if the health plan requires it for the service) and billing the KanCare MCO the member is enrolled in.

-Will all three health plans have the same prior authorization requirements?
+Do all three MCOs have the same prior authorization requirements?

-Each may have different requirements, but the State is requiring them to have transparent requirements so that providers will easily know what the requirements are.
+The State requires each MCO to have transparent requirements so that providers will easily know what the requirements are.

-Will each health plan have different medical necessity requirements?
+Does each MCO have different medical necessity requirements?

 All three must use the State definition outlined in Attachment C of the KanCare RFP, which is incorporated by reference into the contract with each health plan.

-Will each health plan have its own preferred drug list (PDL)?
+Does each MCO have its own preferred drug list (PDL)?

 No. The State will maintain the PDL.